 - 1. Category title of award for which nomination is being made. - 2.
 Nominee's name, address, e-mail address and telephone number (person, agency or organization being nominated). - 3.
 Nominator's name, address, e-mail address and telephone number. - 4.
 A written description/summary of the nomination with a complete explanation demonstrating how the nomination meets each of the criteria for the category in which the award was sought. - 5.
-Supporting relevant information and materials may include reports, plans or other documents, letters of support/recommendation, photographs or other graphic renderings, newspaper clippings, etc. - 6.
+Supporting relevant information and materials may include reports, plans or other documents, letters of support/recommendation, photographs or other graphic renderings, newspaper clippings, etc. Nominations in the Plan or Comprehensive Plan categories must be accompanied by an adopting resolution by the planning commission and/or city council as appropriate.
+Nominations in the Tool category must include the adopting ordinance. - 6.
 Please note that all nomination submissions for a "person" award (Distinguished Leadership Awards, Chapter Leadership Award and the Richard L. Platt Career Achievement Award) may be submitted in a digital format (email or CD/DVD) but must be limited to no more than 10 pages.
 The Committee is not responsible for delivery failures and strongly suggests that any email submittal be sent "delivery receipt requested". - 7.
 Five (5) copies of all other award nominations must be submitted in HARD copy format.
 No email submissions will be accepted. - 8.
 Digital (CD, DVD or jump drive) copies may be submitted to supplement any hard copy material.
 Hard copies of the plans, programs and reports will not be returned. - 9.
 Nominators will be also asked to prepare and submit a brief description of the award nomination and a maximum of five (5) UNFORMATTED PowerPoint images, three (3) if a video will be included which will be used to facilitate the preparation of the presentation.
 Each slide shall be accompanied by a narrative description limited to 50 words each.
 Do not include any web links. - 10.
 It will be the responsibility of the nominator to issue any information to the local media on behalf of the recipient. - 11.
 Five (5) copies of the nomination with all supporting information should be mailed or delivered to: